input-output-hk/Certification-working-group/README.md

-# Cardano-certification-alliance-working-group
+# Certification-working-group
 ## Working Group Aim

-The aim of the Cardano Certification Alliance (CCA) working group is to represent, foster and sustain audit and certification on the Cardano blockchain.
+The aim of the Certification working group is to represent, foster and sustain audit and certification on the Cardano blockchain.

 ## Working Group Responsibilities